jonathondilworth/depth-driven-knowledge-retrieval/README.md

 ```
 .
+├── research-notes          # for documenting additional notes and thought processes
 ├── corrections             # documented corrections from uom-thesis
 ├── data                    # .gitignore'd data dir, use of dvc/git-lfs should be supported
 ├── deployment              # terraform, ansible and automated deployment scripts